HiraStanley/Educational_and_Practice/README.md

 # Learning Data Science

 Welcome to my **learning playground!**
-This repository is a collection of projects, exercises, and experiments as I explored the fundamentals of **Python, R, SQL, linear algebra, data manipulation, and basic machine learning.**

-It’s intentionally **messy**—this is where I practiced, made mistakes, and iterated as I built core skills.
+This repository is a collection of projects, exercises, and experiments as I explored the fundamentals of Python, R, SQL, linear algebra, data manipulation, and basic machine learning.
+It’s intentionally messy—this is where I practiced, made mistakes, and iterated as I built core skills.

 ---